isomerpages/mlaw-corp/pages/eservices.md

 permalink: /e-services/
 breadcrumb: E-Services
 ---
-MinLaw's eServices will be undergoing scheduled maintenance from 8 Apr 2023, 10am to 9 Apr 2023, 11pm and will not be available during this period.
+Our eServices - *my*Pal on Anti-Money Laundering / Countering The Financing Of Terrorism is temporarily unavailable.

+We are working to resolve the issue.

+For assistance, please reach out to us via our online enquiry form at: https://eservices.mlaw.gov.sg/enquiry/

-The Ministry of Law Services Centre opens from Monday to Friday, 8.30am to 5.00pm.
-Alternatively, please contact MinLaw hotline @ 1800-2255 529 for assistance, or leave a voicemail outside of the operating hours, and we will get back to you as soon as we can.
+Alternatively, you can call us at 1800-2255 529 for assistance, or leave a voicemail outside of our operating hours, and we will get back to you as soon as we can.
+Our operating hours are from Mondays to Fridays, 8.30 am to 5.00pm.

-We apologise for any inconvenience caused.
+We apologise for any inconvenience caused and thank you for your patience.

 <hr>

 #### New Insolvency Office (IO) E-Services *(new!)*